 In case you’re unfamiliar, black-eyed peas are those white beans with a little black dot where it was attached to its pod while it grew.
 They’re versatile, delicious, and full of nutrients like fiber, iron, and protein.
 Plus, they’re supposed to bring you luck if you eat them on New Year’s Eve.

-If you’ve only ever experienced black-eyed peas as an early 2000s hip-hop group, then these tasty black-eyed peas recipes are your chance to expand your flavor horizons and try a bean that might just bring you some extra luck.
+If you’ve only ever experienced black-eyed peas as an early 2000s band, then these tasty black-eyed peas recipes are your chance to expand your flavor horizons and try a new kind of bean.

-Many people think hummus can only be made with chickpeas but, boy, are they wrong.
+Many people think hummus can only be made with chickpeas, but they’re wrong.
 Just put any kind of bean (in this case, black-eyed peas) and tahini in a food processor and, bam, hummus!
 It’s great for an easy snack or even a full meal if you pair it with some flatbread and veggie sticks.

 Bet you didn’t think we were going to throw a dessert option into the mix!
 Making brownies with beans might sound strange, but the consistency of these beauties is actually amazing and surprisingly moist (sorry).
-And hey, beans are high in protein and fiber, so these brownies are basically a health food, right?
+And hey, beans are high in protein and fiber, so these brownies are a pretty smart swap.